segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 <!-- This is a pretty tall image with an off-gray background.
 Just formatting it slightly to reduce its size and add a border. -->
 <img src="images/typewriter-token.png" alt="Example Typewriter Token" style="height: 800px; margin: auto; border: 1px solid lightgray">

-Typewriter looks for an API token in three ways, in the following order:
+Typewriter looks for an API token in two ways, in the following order:
-1. Looks for an environment variable called `TYPEWRITER_TOKEN`.
-2. Executes a token script from the `typewriter.yml`.
+1. Executes a token script from the `typewriter.yml`.
 See [Token Script](#token-script) for more information.
-3. Reads the contents of a `~/.typewriter` file.
+2. Reads the contents of a `~/.typewriter` file.

 The quickstart wizard prompts you for an API token and stores it in `~/.typewriter` for you.

 Segment recommends you use a [Token Script](#token-script) to share an API token with your team.
+Using a token script, you can supply your API token as an environment variable (`echo $TYPEWRITER_TOKEN`), from a `.env.` file (`source .env; echo $TYPEWRITER_TOKEN`) or via any other CLI tooling for providing secrets.

 ## Editor Configuration